 - With Great Power Comes Great Insanity: Both played straight and subverted.
 Although his power may have something to do with his Ax-Crazy nature, it is also heavily implied that the life-threatening experiences that he had to endure the day of his birth had a LOT to do with his insanity, perhaps even more than his actual power level itself (which was stated to be 10,000 as a newborn).

 - Woobie, Destroyer of Worlds: Broly.
 See Freudian Excuse for more details.

 - Wrestler in All of Us: Broly's fighting style is more like wrestling moves than the lightning fast movements of the characters in the main series.

-- You Gotta Have Lime-Green/Blue/Purple Hair: Subverted.
+- You Gotta Have Blue Hair: Subverted.
 Although Broly in this movie, when going Super Saiyan, does have blue hair (purple hair if it is dark outside), it was implied that this was not natural, but a side-effect of his Restraining Bolt.
 In Second Coming, his hair is the usual golden as a Super Saiyan.